decentraland/adr/content/ADR-110-realm-description.md

 Describes explorer-specific configurations.

-- `realmName?: string` is used to set a human readable name for the realm
+- `realmName?: string` is used to set a human-readable name for the realm
 - `networkId?: uint` defines the EVM network id in which this realm is configured, defaults to `1`
 - `globalScenesUrn?: string[]` declares which global scenes should be loaded by default on the realm.
-This is used to show custom "in-world" UIs or to enable cross-scene mechanics.
+This is used for showing custom "in-world" UIs or for enabling cross-scene mechanics.
 - `scenesUrn?: string[]` declares the list of scenes to be loaded.
 This feature enables World realms [ADR-111](/adr/ADR-111)
 - `minimap?: {enabled: boolean, dataImage: string, estateImage: string}` configures the minimap of the explorer
 - `skybox?: {fixedHour: float}` configures the skybox hour